frankie-g1/SearchTwitterAPI/README.md

 # SearchTwitterAPI

 Future plans:
-  Implement Twitter API + Tweepy to return the tweets found through the submit fields keywords.
+  Implement a second search method.

  [Currently:](https://imgur.com/a/invOBNb)
-  Without Twitter API access, the API's post method inserts the tuple (user's filters, fake tweet id 203102831123, and fake tweet text "Postman") into the sqlite3 database.
+  With Twitter API access, the API's post method scrapes Twitter API with Python's Tweepy module for ten tweets.
+These 10 tweets are inserted as the tuple (user's filters, tweet id, and tweet text) into the sqlite3 database.

-  Side note a GET method, returning previously scraped tweets isn't ready yet.
-I need to read up on Flask's documentation to have the API understand requests with the route /tweets?see_tweets=user's filters
+  Side note the database stays small by deleting previous entries found with the same keywords.